 What is tofu?
 Tofu is made from curds of soy beans, which is why it is also commonly known as bean curd.

 Tofu isn't a single product.
-Everything starts from the milky liquid that is extracted from soy beans.
+Everything starts from the curds of soy beans, a milky liquid that is extracted from soy beans.
 To get the liquid, the beans are soaked, pureed, and then boiled with water.
-It is then made into a wide range of products.
+The curds are then made into a wide range of products.
 The amount of water in the curds determine the product we get.
 Let's take a look at a few:

 A more popular and smoother variation of the soft tofu is the silken tofu.
 The name is a direct translation from the Japanese kinugoshi tofu.
 The smoothness is achieved by straining the milky liquid through fine mesh, then allowing it to settle without pressing.
 It contains more water than soft tofu.

 3. Tofu pudding 豆腐脑 (dou fu nao, literally tofu brain)

 Silken tofu is still firm enough to be made into squares.
 Tofu pudding is really delicate and will not hold any shape.
 It can be served sweet or savory.
 It is a common ingredient in sweet desserts especially in Taiwan.
 A really simple way of having it as a dessert 豆花 (dou hua) is to serve it cold with some sweet syrup.
 Also known as soybean pudding.